umputun/cronn/README.md

 In addition `cronn` provides:

-- Booth single-job scheduler and more traditional crontab file with multiple jobs
+- Both single-job scheduler and more traditional crontab file with multiple jobs
-- Runs as an ordinary process or the entry point of container
+- Runs as an ordinary process or the entry point of a container
 - Supports wide range of date templates
 - Optional email notification on failed or/and passed jobs
-- Optional jitter adding a random delay prior to execution of the job
+- Optional jitter adding a random delay prior to execution of a job
 - Automatic restart of jobs in cronn (or container) failed unexpectedly
 - Reload crontab file on changes
 - Optional repeater for failed jobs